Alittfre/vitepress-theme-bluearchive/posts/hello-world.md

 # Markdown Extension Examples

-This page demonstrates some of the built-in markdown extensions provided by VitePress.
+This page demonstrates some of the built-in markdown extensions provided by Mozhai.

 ## Syntax Highlighting

-VitePress provides Syntax Highlighting powered by [Shiki](https://github.com/shikijs/shiki), with additional features like line-highlighting:
+Mozhai provides Syntax Highlighting powered by [Shiki](https://github.com/shikijs/shiki), with additional features like line-highlighting:

 **Input**